 - Butt together (do not overlap) Piece 2 and Piece 3 along the solid vertical center line.
 Tape together.
 Butt Piece 1 along the top edge of the 2-3 piece to form a triangle.

 - Repeat to create a second triangle with the remaining three pieces.
 Then, butt together the base lines of the two triangles to form a diamond.
 Tape together to complete the full pattern.

-- If creating the round pillow download and print out our THREE pattern sheets; again, these pieces have been bundled into one PDF file to make the download easier: Round Pillow Piece 1, Round Pillow Piece 2, Round Pillow Piece 3.
+- If creating the round pillow, click the link at the beginning of this sentence to download and print out our THREE pattern sheets; again, these pieces have been bundled into one PDF file to make the download easier: Round Pillow Piece 1, Round Pillow Piece 2, Round Pillow Piece 3.

 IMPORTANT: As above, each pattern piece is ONE 8½” x 11″ sheet.
 You must print the PDF file at 100%.
 DO NOT SCALE to fit the page.
 There is a guide rule on each page so you can confirm your final printout is to scale.

 - Assemble the three pattern pieces into a pie shape as shown below.
 Butt together the pieces, do not overlap, and tape to secure.

 For the HEXAGON pillow, use the pattern to carefully fussy cut THREE diamonds from the Ikat fabric and THREE diamonds from the Paisley fabric.

 For the ROUND pillow, use the pattern to carefully fussy cut SIX pie shapes from the Ikat fabric and SIX pie shapes from the Paisley fabric.

 For the SQUARE pillow, cut ONE 20″ x 20″ square from the Ikat fabric and ONE 20″ x 20″ square from the Paisley fabric.

 - The cording will be cut to size with each application; leave it as one length.